United Way of Metropolitan Chicago Inc

 • New applicants cannot currently apply for Impact Grants (closed cycle)

-• Organizations outside the Chicago metropolitan region
+• Organisations outside the Chicago metropolitan region

 • For detailed restrictions, contact communityimpact@liveunitedchicago.org